wzulfikar/lifelog/tech/case_study__american_water_keeps_data_flowing.md

 - to help business users transform what they need into information system

 ##### Why was the participation of business users so important?
 If they didn't play this role, what would have happened?
 - the business users are the people who know how the business process, but they may not know how it works information system wise.
+To get optimal benefit of information system, business users will work together with information system specialist to transform what they need.

 ##### How did implementing a data warehouse help American Water move toward a more centralized organization?
 It is more centralized because the information of a thing is provided only from one source, with standardized/normalized naming.
 Unlike their previous system, which may have different naming but same information which may mislead the business users.